nfriedly/distance-speed/README.md

 ## Thoughts

 I came at this with the goal of supporting a streaming interface and being well-tested.
+I decided on a function approach because I felt that it was well-suited to the challenge and these goals, particularly testing.

 The testing goal was accomplished, in large part, by keeping the majority of the code in small functions in the library section.
 It's probably slightly more functions that I'd normally use, but I feel like it's a good match for what the challenge was requesting.